fnproject/fn/docs/developers/hybrid.md

   success), delete the mq message and return a failure status code. if the update to status=running succeeds, return a success status code.

-##### /v1/runner/finish
+##### PUT /v1/runner/finish

-the runner calls this endpoint after a call has completed, either because of an error, a timeout, or because it ran successfully. it will always return a success code as the call is completed at this point, the runner may retry this endpoint if it fails (timeout, etc).
+the runner calls this endpoint after a call has completed, either because of an error, a timeout, or because it ran successfully. the request must contain an entire completed call object as well as its log (multipart?). it will always return a success code as the call is completed at this point, the runner may retry this endpoint if it fails (timeout, etc).

 sync: